metal-chart-generation/metal/README.md

 The dataset, direct generation code, and evaluation code are adapted from [ChartMIMIC](https://github.com/ChartMimic/ChartMimic).

 ## BibTex
+If you find our work helpful, please kindly cite our work :)
 ```bash
 @misc{li2025metalmultiagentframeworkchart,
           title={METAL: A Multi-Agent Framework for Chart Generation with Test-Time Scaling},